asvintheguy/VOICEVOX-TTS-for-Home-Assistant-English/README.md

 # VOICEVOX TTS Integration for Home Assistant (ENGLISH ALLOWED)
 **English** | [日本語](docs/README-ja.md)

+This is a simple fork that allows you to send english to VOICEVOX (its able to actually speak english, just does it funny.
+I like VOIDOLL, they speak like Miku.

 This custom integration provides Japanese TTS services using [VOICEVOX](https://voicevox.hiroshiba.jp/) in Home Assistant.

 >[!NOTE]